 A. Scope

-The present technical guidelines provide guidance on the environmentally sound management (ESM) of wastes consisting of, containing or contaminated with short-chain chlorinated paraffins (SCCP), pursuant to [several decisions adopted by the bodies of two multilateral environmental agreements on chemicals and wastes].1SCCPs, defined as straight-chain chlorinated hydrocarbons with chain lengths ranging from C10 to C13 and a content of chlorine greater than 48 per cent by weight, were listed in Annex A (elimination) to the Stockholm Convention in 2017, through an amendment that will enter into force in [December] 2018.
-Additionally, to limit the presence of SCCPs in other chlorinated paraffin (CP) mixtures, the Convention set the limit at 1% by weight.
+The present technical guidelines provide guidance on the environmentally sound management (ESM) of wastes consisting of, containing or contaminated with short-chain chlorinated paraffins , pursuant to several decisions adopted by the bodies of two multilateral environmental agreements on chemicals and wastes.1 In these guidelines, short-chained chlorinated paraffins are covered that are considered POPs in accordance with the Stockholm Convention.

+Short-chain chlorinated paraffins (SCCPs), defined as straight-chain chlorinated hydrocarbons with chain lengths ranging from C10 to C13 and a content of chlorine greater than 48 per cent by weight, were listed in Annex A (elimination) to the Stockholm Convention in 2017, through an amendment that entered into force in 2018.
+Additionally, a limit for the presence of SCCPs in other chlorinated paraffin (CP) mixtures was set at 1% by weight.

 The present technical guidelines should be used in conjunction with the General technical guidelines on the environmentally sound management of wastes consisting of, containing or contaminated with persistent organic pollutants)” (UNEP, […]) (hereinafter referred to as “General technical guidelines”).
 The General technical guidelines are intended to serve as an umbrella guide for the ESM of wastes consisting of, containing or contaminated with persistent organic pollutants (POPs).